Congress of the Humanities and Social Sciences

 Typically spanning seven days in late May and early June, and attracting over 8,000 attendees, Congress is organized by the Federation for the Humanities and Social Sciences and hosted by a different Canadian university each year.
 The Federation, host university, scholarly associations and partners develop a full week of presentations, workshops, panels, public lectures, cultural events and receptions.
 It also features Canada’s largest academic trade show.
 The result?
 Luminaries, researchers, practitioners, policy-makers and students from across Canada and abroad meet, share ideas and engage in discussions that have direct importance for Canada and the lives of Canadians.

 Congress programming is open to attendees, academics and non-academic audiences.
 From theatre research, literature studies and history to education, sociology and communications, Congress represents a unique showcase of scholarly excellence, creativity, and leadership.

-Congress 2019 is being hosted by The University of British Columbia in Vancouver, British Columbia.
-The theme for this year’s Congress is “Circles of Conversation”.
+Congress 2020 is being hosted by Western University in London, Ontario.
+The theme for this year’s Congress is “Gathering at the Forks – Bridging Divides”.

 We acknowledge that the Western University campus is situated on the traditional lands of the Anishinaabek, Haudenosaunee, Lūnaapéewak and Attawandaron (Neutral) people, on lands connected with the London Township and Sombra Treaties of 1796 and with the Dish with One Spoon Convenant Wampum.
 This land continues to be home to diverse Indigenous peoples who are recognized as contemporary stewards of the land and vital contributors to society.